Table of Contents

 Also, there are easy screening questionnaires that facilitate the assessment if depressive symptoms are present or not.
 Even if the patient does not experience negative mood, it is generally possible that inexplicable somatic symptoms can be caused by a depression.
 In this case, this is called masked depression.

 In approximately one third of patients with a unipolar disease, diagnosis has to be changed to a bipolar disorder in the further progression of the disease.
-Especially bipolar disorder II can be underestimated in regard to its frequency since hypomanic symptoms are experienced as pleasant and are therefore not reported by the patient himself or are not asked for at all.
+Especially bipolar disorder II can be underestimated in regard to its frequency.
+This is because hypomanic symptoms are experienced as pleasant and are therefore not reported by the patient himself or are not asked for at all.

 Symptoms and Classification

 Bipolar disorder is also an affective disease.
-It is characterized by a recurrent change of mood between the poles of (hypo)mania and depression, which cannot be influeced voluntarily; also, both extremities can be present at the same time (mixed episode).
+It is characterized by a recurrent change of mood between the poles of (hypo)mania and depression.
+It cannot be influeced voluntarily and at times both extremities can be present at the same time (mixed episode).
 Between the individual episodes, there are symptom-free (euthymic) intervals.

 If the affective episodes change in quick sequence with at least four definable episodes in a year, this is called rapid cycling.

-The ICD-10 describes a manic episode with elevated, elated, or irritable mood, which is perceived by the affected person as a significantly abnormal mood level.
+The ICD-10 describes a manic episode with elevated, elated, or irritable mood.
+It is perceived by the affected person as a significantly abnormal mood level.
 This change in mood must dominate and last for at least one week (unless hospitalization becomes necessary).